Ultra-Low Bitrate Perceptual Image Compression with Shallow Encoder: Related Work

 \subsection{Real-Time Neural Image Compression}

-One major issue in neural image compression is the practical complexity.
-Recent works have introduced architecture \cite{jia2025towards, rippel2021elf, van2024mobilenvc}, network distillation \cite{wang2023evc}, and entropy coding innovations \cite{he2022elic, he2021checkerboard, li2023neural} to further accelerate decoding.
+One major issue in neural coding is the practical complexity.
+Recent works have introduced architecture \cite{jia2025towards, rippel2021elf, van2024mobilenvc}, network distillation \cite{wang2023evc}, and entropy coding innovations \cite{he2022elic, he2021checkerboard, li2023neural} for practicality.
 Lightweight decoder designs \cite{yang2023computationally} such as shallow architectures combined with iterative encoding, have also been explored to balance complexity and RD performance.
 Notably, EVC \cite{wang2023evc} demonstrates that carefully designed architectures with sparsity-based mechanisms can achieve real-time encoding and decoding (e.g., 30 FPS on GPUs) while rivaling traditional codec like VTM \cite{bross2021overview}.
-Despite these advancements, most real-time neural codec are optimized primarily for distortion metrics at moderate bitrates.
-In contrast, achieving real-time performance under ultra-low bitrate conditions remains largely unexplored due to the inherent computational overhead of generative models.
+Despite these progresses, most real-time techniques are designed primarily for distortion fidelity at moderate bitrates.
+In contrast, achieving real-time performance at ultra-low bitrates remains largely unexplored due to the inherent computational overhead of generative models.